Rivendile/Muri/cluster_exp/README.md

 Store these datsets in ```<repo>/cluster_exp/datasets/```

 # 2. Reproduce testbed results (for SIGCOMM'22 artifact evaluation)
-Note: Due to the execution scripts are highly related to intracompany platform, we only demonstrate the functionality and show the pseudocode of the related scripts (e.g., run.sh, prepare_env.sh).
-Please adjust to your platform if you would like to execute the testbed experiment.
 - ```cd <repo>/cluster_exp```
 - Table 3&4, Figure 8: ```bash run.sh <scheduler>```, ```<scheduler>``` can be set to
   - ```shortest```: SRTF